openyurtio/yurt-dashboard/README.md

 > Note: Since yurt-dashboard is essentially a web interface of an customized OpenYurt cluster, you need some extra work to run this project locally.

-1. Prepare environment locally
+1. Prepare local development environment
    1. Create an OpenYurt Cluster.
 (You can setup the OpenYurt cluster [manually](https://github.com/openyurtio/openyurt/blob/master/docs/tutorial/manually-setup.md), but we recommend to start OpenYurt by using the [yurtctl](https://github.com/openyurtio/openyurt/blob/master/docs/tutorial/yurtctl.md) CLI tool.)
    2. Install User Controller. (yurt-dashboard's user management module depends on this User Controller)
       1. install User CRD, `cd ./config && kubectl apply -f ./user_crd.yaml`
       2. install yurt-user-controller, `cd ./config && kubectl apply -f ./user_controller.yaml` (Note: the yurt-user-controller image is still in progress, will be updated at any time, mainly for the convenience of daily debugging.)
-      3. you can use `cd ./config && kubectl apply -f user_test.yaml` to test if your user CRD has been set properly
+      3. you can run `cd ./config && kubectl apply -f user_test.yaml` to test if your user CRD has been set up properly
    3. install yurt-dashboard dependencies
       - [Golang](https://go.dev/)
       - [Node.js](https://nodejs.dev/)